Explore the program

-Click on the categories below for more information about the Medical Laboratory Technology program and check the other pages in this web section for forms and orientation dates.
+This is a limited access program with a specialized application process.
+Click on the categories below for more information about the Medical Laboratory Technology program and check the other pages in this web section for forms and open house dates.

 The program is accredited through the National Accrediting Agency for Clinical Laboratory Sciences at 5600 North River Road Suite 720, Rosemont, Illinois 60018.
 Telephone: 773-714-8880

 View Program Outcome Measures for EFSC's Medical Laboratory Technology Degree

 A.S.
 Medical Lab Tech Program Overview